 (1) Preparation and Maintenance of List.
 After fixing a record date for a notice of a meeting, the Corporation shall prepare an alphabetical list of the names of all members entitled to notice of the meeting.
 The list shall include the members' addresses and number of votes each member is entitled to cast at the meeting.
 The Corporation shall further prepare on a current basis through the time of the membership meeting, a list of members, if any, who are entitled to vote at the meeting, but not entitled to notice of the meeting.
 This list shall be prepared on the same basis and be part of the list of members.
 (2) Inspection of List Upon Demand.
-The list of members shall be available for inspection by any member for the purpose of communication with other members concerning the meeting.
-The list shall be available at the Corporation's principal office or other reasonable place identified in the meeting for which the list was prepared is given and continuing through the meeting.
+The list of members concerning the meeting.
+The list shall be available at the Corporation's principal office or other reasonable place identified in the meeting notice in the city where the meeting will be held, beginning two (2) business days after notice of the meeting for which the list was prepared is given and continuing through the meeting.
 A member or the member's agent or attorney is entitled on written demand to inspect and, subject to the limitations outlined in Sections 14.1(3) and 14.3, copy the list at a reasonable time and at the member's expense during the period that it is available.